mkorkmaz/tw-firehose/readme.md

 ### Configuration
 Copy config.sample.ini to same folder with firehose.py as config.ini and change variables.

-One firehose service can serve for up to [400 keywords](https://dev.twitter.com/streaming/reference/post/statuses/filter).
+One Firehose service can serve for up to [400 keywords](https://dev.twitter.com/streaming/reference/post/statuses/filter).
 But I don't recommend to use more than 9-10 keywords.
 If you chose a common keyword as a filter, use one dedicated service for it.

 ### Server Configuration Recommendation
 I personally use mostly Ubuntu Server.
-For the firehose service I recommend you to use any VPS server has 1 CPU and 512MB RAM or 1 CPU and 1GB RAM.
+For the Firehose service I recommend you to use any VPS server has 1 CPU and 512MB RAM or 1 CPU and 1GB RAM.
-Since this service does not support multithreading more than 2 CPU core would be useless.
+Since this service does not support multi-threading more than 2 CPU core would be useless.

-Twitter allows one firehose connection per IP address.
-This means you can use only one firehose service for one server.
+Twitter allows one Firehose connection per IP address.
+This means you can use only one Firehose service for one server.
 [CitationNeeded].

 Use more than one servers has small resources than one server has more resources if you need.